ajstarks/decksh/README.md

 ## Formatted Text

-Assign a string variable with formatted text (using package fmt floating point format strings)
+Assign a string variable with formatted text (using package fmt floating point format strings).
+Up to five variables may be used.

 ```
 w1=10